SethMMorton/natsort/README.rst

 These are the last three entries of the changelog.
 See the package documentation for the complete `changelog <http://pythonhosted.org//natsort/changelog.html>`_.

+03-26-2015 v.
+3.5.3
+'''''''''''''''''''

+    - Fixed bug where ``--reverse-filter`` option in shell script was not getting checked for correctness.
+    - Documentation updates to better describe locale bug, and illustrate upcoming default behavior change.
+    - Internal improvements, including making test suite more granular.

 01-13-2015 v.
 3.5.2
 '''''''''''''''''''